Chamssiddine/DevOps-Mentorship/microservices/README.md

 Rearchitecting can be confused with refactoring, which is simply the rewriting of parts of an application within the existing application architecture.
 # Reasons to Re-Architect Applications for the Cloud

-Reduce Costs of Ownership.
+- Reduce Costs of Ownership.
 Large applications often cost too much when running on legacy hardware-based infrastructure, especially when the requirement to scale-out elasticity can be more easily provided by the cloud.
-Drive Agility.
+- Drive Agility.
 Traditional IT includes configuring servers, databases, and networking, all while ensuring end-to-end security.
 Developers typically have to wait for environments to be provisioned
-Achieve Application Resilience.
+- vAchieve Application Resilience.
 Monolithic applications are notorious when dealing with failures and issues – typically, any issue in any part of the application sets off a domino effect that takes down the entire app.
 Instead, fault tolerance can be built into each microservice.
-Enable Scalability.
+- Enable Scalability.
 Unable to scale on-premise instances fast enough, large technology companies like Google, Microsoft, Facebook and Amazon began migrating to the cloud over a decade ago and have since achieved true “web-scale” including elasticity and enormous horizontal resource scaling